microsoft/code-with-engineering-playbook/automated-testing/e2e-testing/recipes/gauge-framework/gauge-framework.md

 - Helps you create maintainable test suites
 - Supports Visual Studio Code, Intellij IDEA, IDE Support

-The purpose of this branch is to evaluate the Gauge testing framework for suitability of using as the E2E framework in Kroger DASH project.

 ## What is a Specification

 Gauge specifications are written using a Markdown syntax.
 For example